At 10:45am on Friday 20 October 2017, the last Aussie-built Holden Commodore rolled off the Elizabeth production line to great fanfare.

-“Once painted, vehicles typically go to the Automotive Storage and Retrieval System (ASRS), a multi-level indoor car park, then to E8 before heading over to General Assembly, but the Last Car 333542 was inspected closely to make sure it had zero paint defects, covered and then put aside within the Paint Shop,” explains Alex.
+“Once painted, vehicles typically go to the Automated Storage and Retrieval System (ASRS), a multi-level indoor car park, then to E8 before heading over to General Assembly, but the Last Car 333542 was inspected closely to make sure it had zero paint defects, covered and then put aside within the Paint Shop,” explains Alex.

 “I worked at Holden’s paint shop as a process engineer, solving technical problems, specialising in the pre-treatment and anti-corrosion electrocoating process,” Alex recalls, noticeably impassioned.
 “I was with Holden for 14 years and 14 years with Mitsubishi before that, but with degrees in both chemistry and metallurgy, this role was my favourite.”

 As an aside, Alex's contributions were vital for those who bought Commodores and Utes at the end of the production run.
 Just 12 months out from the scheduled close of production, Alex championed to replace 30 per cent of the Paint Shop’s electrocoating bath.

 “The ute bodies were starting to come out a bit ordinary; the drop in production volumes over the course of 2016 meant that the ECOAT, a combination of resin and paste used in rustproofing, wasn’t being turned over as often,” he says.